 We did not audit the financial statements/ information of 1 (One) subsidiary, i.e. K M Spirits and Allied Industries Limited.
-The financial statements of K M Spirits & Allied Industries Limited reflect total assets of Rs.
-5.09 lakhs and net assets of Rs.4.91 lakhs as at 31st March, 2022. total revenues of Rs.
-0.24 lakhs and total net profit after tax of Rs.
-0.14 lakhs, total comprehensive income of Rs.
-0.14 lakhs and net cash flows amounting to Rs.
-0.16 lakhs for the year ended on that date, as considered in the consolidated financial statements.
+The financial statements of K M Spirits & Allied Industries Limited reflect total assets of Rs.5.22 lakhs as at 31st March, 2023, total revenues of Rs.
+0.24 lakhs and net cash flows amounting to Rs.
+0.13 lakhs for the year ended on that date, as considered in the consolidated financial statements.
 These financial statements have been audited by other auditor whose report has been furnished to us by the management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries and our report in terms of sub-section (3) and (11) of section 143 of the Act, in so far as it relates to the aforesaid subsidiaries is based solely on the reports of other auditors.